GentleWizard/Directory-Comparison-Tool/README.md

 5. The script will print a list of the files that are unique to each directory.

+Alternatively, you can simply launch the compare.py file and follow the prompts from the command line.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for details.